mactrem/com-tiles/packages/spec/README.md

 To make the index streamable, so that only parts of the index can be fetched, the index is divided into `index fragments`.
 The number of index entries per fragment is defined via the `aggregationCoefficient` property in the metadata document.
-For quadtree based TileMatrixCRS like WebMercatorQuad it's recommended to be power of 4 -> NumberOfIndexRecordsPerFragment =  4^aggregationCoefficient.
+For quadtree based TileMatrixCRS like WebMercatorQuad it's recommended to be power of 4 (NumberOfIndexRecordsPerFragment=4^aggregationCoefficient).
 The aggregationCoefficient is defined for every zoom level and has a default value of 6 which means 4096 index entries are aggregated.
 The boundaries of a tileset are defined via a `TileMatrix` in the metadata document.
 Depending on the tileset boundaries a index fragment can be a sparse or dense fragment.